 By nature, the Bordeaux wine industry is a diverse and competitive market so we have worked hard to narrow down the offerings to a selection of hand-picked estates that compliment rather than compete achieving a range of eclectic, affordable, good quality wines from a variety of appellations.
+A little shake up of our Bordeaux range for 2019 sees the addition of two stunning reds from regions we are fans of: Saint-Emilion and Haut Medoc.
+They sit alongside a handful of small estates whose wines we have enjoyed for a number of years now.
 For information on each individual château you can visit their websites.
 Where the wineries don't have their own weblink you can read about their wines on the following pages or talk to one of our knowledgeable team.

 Château Maine Pascaud: